-In summary, our results suggest that after public information and textual sentiment are filtered from OCs, their unexplained component is highly informative about future stock returns.
+In summary, our results suggest that after public information and textual tone are filtered from OCs, their unexplained component is highly informative about future stock returns.
 Thus, we can attach to this isolated private information in option data a significant economic value besides the purely statistical regression evidence.
-In a practical trading situation, however, it may be eventually difficult to profit from this because of transaction costs.
+In practice, however, it may be eventually difficult to profit from this because of transaction costs.

-6 Return predictability and market disagreement
+6 Return predictability and disagreement in tone